JatnielSSouza/Class_Stack1/README.txt

 $ g++ *.cpp

-Once this is done, the execution will be done with:
+Once this is done, it can run on terminal typing:

 $ ./a.out